 - Add the ground chicken, breaking it apart gently with a wooden spoon.
 Cook until no longer pink, allowing the meat to take on a little color.
 Season lightly with sea salt and freshly ground pepper.

 - Add the diced onion and let it cook for a couple of minutes.
-Add the garlic and stir for a few seconds, just until fragrant.
+Add the minced garlic and stir for a few seconds, just until fragrant.
 Follow with the diced carrots and celery.
 Let them cook for a few minutes until they begin to soften.

 - Taste and adjust the seasoning, adding a little extra salt, pepper, or chili flakes if you prefer a spicier flavor.